nds-group/ETC_NOMS_2024/README.md

 We provide the python and P4 code for the Encrypted Instant Messaging App classification use case with 6 classes. <br> The same approach for feature/model selection and encoding to P4 applies to all the use cases.

 ## Citation
-If you make use of this code, kindly cite our paper:
+If you make use of this code, kindly cite our papers:
 ```
 @inproceedings{etc-noms-2024,
   author={Akem, Aristide Tanyi-Jong and Fraysse, Guillaume and Fiore, Marco},